manystarsapart/skysynth/README.md

 12. you can turn the lights off (?): `Spacebar`
 13. water collection feature (reward TBC)

-ALSO: visual guide showing corresponding notes to keyboard keys is included

 just press random keys to get started. it can be a lot of fun !
 (especially if you're familiar with the Sky: CoTL music keyboard like i am)